K6 Math Logo

-"I Need Algebra Help!"
+I Need Algebra Help!

-So what is algebra?
+So what is Algebra?

-Algebra is a means to generalizing any math process involving numbers in our number system.
 A strong foundation in numbers and operations is essential.
 Your child should be comfortable writing numbers in their expanded form.
+If your child struggles with this, don't start them on the Algebra route just yet.

 Being able to articulate generalizations from arithmetic and patterns is a skill used throughout algebra.